Vulnerable Sector Checks

 Overview of Application Procedure

-The application procedure described below, and some of the details covered in the Frequently Asked Questions, are also summarized in the Application Package Cover Letter (LINK).
+The application procedure described below, and some of the details covered in the Frequently Asked Questions are also summarized in the Police Check Cover Letter (see below for link).

 1. Staff or Volunteers are informed during the screen process that the position is conditional on a successful check.
-The actual Police Check will be the last step of the screen process
+The actual Vulnerable Sector Check will be the last step of the screen process.

-6. Applicant brings the original report to the Contact Person within a reasonable amount of time.
+4. Applicant brings the original report to the TMM Police Check Manager or a designate within a reasonable amount of time.

-7. The original report and any decision notes are stored in a locked filed, and a copy is given to the applicant.
+5. The original report and any decision notes are stored in a locked file and a copy is given to the applicant.

 Frequently Asked Questions